bfemiano/matchbot/README.md

 Where the conversation goes from here is up to the user.

 Depending on how you talk with the personality it will gradually increase/decrease their opinion of you.
-Being overly crude, mean, and/or discussing topics that don't align with their interest will have a decreased effect.
+Being overly crude, mean, and/or discussing topics that don't align with their interests will have a decreased effect.

 If their opinion of you gets low enough they'll suggest you talk with another person.
 There's a very low (but not zero) chance of recovering the conversation from here.